SantamariaCodes/ShowTracker/README.md

 # ShowTracker App 📱

-ShowTracker is a SwiftUI-based iOS app that allows users to browse, search, and see their favorite TV shows from TMDB account.
-Users can explore genres, view show details, and see their profiles with key functionalities such as Favorites and User Account Display.
-While the app integrates with the TMDB API, certain features like adding to favorites are planned for future local implementation due to API limitations.
+ShowTracker is a SwiftUI-based iOS app that enables users to browse, search, and manage TV shows through integration with their TMDB account.
+It implements genre filtering, detailed show pages, and personalized user profiles with features like Favorites and Account Display.

+The app utilizes MVVM architecture to maintain clean, scalable code and asynchronous networking with Moya to fetch real-time data from the TMDB API, ensuring a smooth and responsive user experience.
+Future enhancements will include local storage for favorites to provide offline access.

 ##Features 🚀